ldp-uchicago/systems/README.md

 # Legacy Systems

-The LDP once had a database and sys admin named Ben Trofatter (2007-2015) before he moved onto work for Google.
-He originally setup and maintained a number of machines for the LDP, SILC, and the Goldin-Meadow Lab.
+The LDP once had a database and sys admin named Ben (2007-2015).
+He originally setup and maintained a number of machines for the LDP, SILC, and Goldin-Meadow Lab.

-Below is a list of systems Ben had setup and maintained.
+The [Research Computing Center](https://github.com/rcc-uchicago) now provides file system storage and other services for the LDP (See [`rcc-uchicago/ldp`](https://github.com/rcc-uchicago/ldp)), but some of these legacy systems are still in use, even though they're no longer actively maintained.

 ## LDP Web Server